On November 13, the Cambridge Historical Society held Fall Conversation: How Can We Make Change Here? at University Lutheran Church.

-We bring together Cheyenne Wyzzard-Jones and Dr. Charlotte Ryan, two radical educators and activists, to discuss what drives them to engage and how they do it.
-In dialogue with moderator Mary McNeil, our speakers will discuss: What issues motivated them, and how did they find ways to get involved or initiate learning and action?
+Cheyenne Wyzzard-Jones and Dr. Charlotte Ryan, two radical educators and activists with Cambridge ties, spoke about what drives them to engage and how they do it.
+In dialogue with moderator Mary McNeil, the speakers discussed: What issues motivated them, and how did they find ways to get involved or initiate learning and action?
 What tools do they use to organize and initiate change?
 What challenges and solutions have they encountered?
 How do they use education as a tool to engage future generations of activists?
-And we will return to the question posed in our Opening Conversation: how do they find the courage?
-This event will conclude our 2019 programming centered on “How Does Cambridge Engage?”
+This event concluded the Society’s 2019 programming centered on the question “How Does Cambridge Engage?”

-Our aim is to educate attendees on activists’ processes, both historically and today, so that we can think about making our own change, here in Cambridge.
+In holding this Fall Conversation, the Society invited attendees to reflect on activists’ processes, both historically and today, so that we can think about making our own change, here in Cambridge.

 Date and Time: November 13, 2019, 6:00-8:00 pm